 - Traumatising content

 Alice is a girl who loves science and lives on Earth.
 Then, suddenly, she was punted into another dimension.
-A dimension where magic and monsters roam the land, swords and sorcery reign supreme, and, for some reason, a System keeps dinging at her and telling her that her stats and levels are increasing.
+A dimension where magic and monsters roam the land, and, for some reason, a System keeps dinging at her and telling her that her stats and levels are increasing.
 As someone who loves exploring mysteries, Alice is determined to get to the bottom of this mystery.
 After all, everything has to have a ‘cause,’ including the System, right?

 - Overall Score

 - Ratings :

 Update from the future: So more chapters of the story have been released since my last review and with such some amendments should be made.
 I will leave the original review bellow this one since I think it is still valid in regards to the begining of the story.
 Enough preamble onto the review.

 A capital budding lowercase scientist in a fantasy world: First update I want to make is I want to reinterpret the intentions of the author.
 And yes I think this is a very important distinction.
 I was quite harsh in my initial review because the character was not scientific enough for the title of the story.
 I want to draw attention to the budding part of scientist.
 With more chapters under my belt I don't think the author was trying to portray or claim our MC as a super genius of any kind but rather someone who is lost, afraid and trying her very best to make the right decisions.